THE JUNGLE BOOK (Theatrical Release USA 2016)

 Finding Dory

 —possibly worth a second viewing—is a winner for both the adult and the child.
 The story inspires, has a heartfelt conclusion, and relies on music that piques positive emotions and values.
 Watch for the scene where the fish are released into the ocean.
 Pixar consistently serves quality computer animated entertainment.
-I’m a huge Pixar fan, prefer the typical Pixar story package, and always enjoy un-wrapping a Pixar film over other animated production companies’ films.
-This film does not disappoint my Pixar expectations.
+It’s easy to become a huge Pixar fan as the company delivers a well-defined Pixar story package and fans can always enjoy un-wrapping a Pixar film over other animated production companies’ films.
+This film does not disappoint Pixar expectations.
 It’s true to Pixar form.
 On the downside, this film starts slowly.
 It is not until Dory (voice of Ellen DeGeneres) meets Hank the Octopus (voice of Ed O’Neill) that the pace increases.
 The story really takes off when Hank puts Dory into the tank with her own kind so she can begin the adventure to find her parents.

 Film Poster Courtesy of Wikipedia